alealexpro100/scoop_offline_mirror/README.md

 ## Dependencies

-`bash jq sed` and (if used) `git`.
+`bash jq sed md5sum sha256sum sha1sum sha512sum` and (if used) `git`.

 ## About

 Scripts for creating local scoop mirror of chosen manifests.
 It downloads needed binaries and edits manifests to make it working.
+Works only with `*.json` files.

 ### What it does